tinyg210/sf-java-meetup-demo/README.md

 sample data, the Lambda function that will help with the picture processing (make sure you create the jar), the SQS and SNS which will bring back the notification when the processing is finished.

-The Terraform configuration file now randomly generates names for the bucket, in order to avoid conflicts at a global scale on AWS.
+Terraform randomly generates names for the bucket, in order to avoid conflicts at a global scale on AWS.
 This name will be written out to a properties file, which the app will pick up and use for the S3 client.
 Furthermore, the name is also passed as an environment variable to the Lambda function by Terraform, so there's no need to worry about managing it.